Updated October 2022

 After that, the trail gets a lot steeper and there are parts where ropes are used.
 From here to the peak the hike is exhausting, and because parts of the path are eroded you must watch your step carefully.

 The trail starts at O’belvédère Restaurant, and you’ll see signposts from there.
+If not, ask for directions.
 With two mountain huts, it’s possible to do this hike over two days and sleep overnight.